The Approved Code Scheme is operated by the Chartered Trading Standards Institute

 Community Interest Company (CIC)

-The CCAB is a Community Interest Company.
-CTSI considers that establishing the new CCAB as a CIC will strengthen its focus both on reducing consumer detriment and acting in the interests of the community as a whole.
+The ACSB is a Community Interest Company.
+CTSI considers that establishing the ACSB as a CIC will strengthen its focus both on reducing consumer detriment and acting in the interests of the community as a whole.

 'We will act in the collective community interest, operating an open and transparent approach.
 We will welcome the use of the results of our scheme to ensure markets work well for consumers and businesses; parliamentarians are supported in their work and consumer advocacy is enhanced'.